warloccarlos/SharvaPrime/README.md

 Build it for your own platform and enjoy

-## Sharva, derives meaning from The Lord Shiva.
+## Sharva meaning
-Sharva is the ultimate Archer warrior, personification of The Lord Shiva
+Sharva is the ultimate Archer, personification of The Lord Shiva

 ### Hope together we can build something upon this
 Scan with Admin/Root privilege not implemented as of now